mongodb-labs/docformer/experiments/ddxplus/README.md

 In this experiment we train the model on the [DDXPlus dataset](https://arxiv.org/abs/2205.09148), a dataset for automated medical diagnosis.
 We devise a task to predict the most likely differential diagnoses for each instance, a multi-label prediction task.

-For ORIGAMI, we reformat the dataset into JSON format with two different representations:
+For ORiGAMi, we reformat the dataset into JSON format with two different representations:

 - A flat representation, in which we store the evidences and their values as strings.
 - An object representation, where the evidences are stored as object containing array values.